Topological generation of special linear groups: Introduction and statement of results

+Much progress on this problem has been made in recent years.
+In \cite{lubeck2}, it is shown all finite simple exceptional groups (except Suzuki groups) are $(2,3)$-generated.
+Suzuki groups are obvious exceptions because they do not contain any elements of order $3$.
+For the classical groups, recent advances have been made by proving stronger random $(2,3)$-generation results.
+In \cite{liebeck3} it is shown that all finite simple classical groups not of the form $PSp_4(q)$ have random $(2,3)$-generation.
+Consequently, aside from $PSp_4(q)$, all but finitely many finite simple classical groups appear as quotients of $PSL_2(\mathbb{Z})$.

+For groups of type $PSp_4(q)$, the random $(2,3)$-generation results are more nuanced.
+First, groups of the form $PSp_4(p^f)$ with $p \in \{2,3\}$ are not $(2,3)$-generated for any $f$.
+For $PSp_4(p^f)$, with $p\geq5$, the probability that two random elements of orders 2 and 3 generate $PSp_4(p^f)$ tends to $\frac{1}{2}$ as the size of the group goes to infinity \cite{liebeck3}.
+In recent work \cite{guralnick3} it is shown that all exceptional groups of Lie type (except Suzuki groups) also have random $(2,3)$-generation.

-Using random $(2,3)$-generation as a guide, one might expect random $(r,s)$-generation to hold with orders $r,s$ independent of the rank of the group in all but a few small rank cases.
-In Section 5, we use topological generation results to prove this fact for linear and unitary groups in the fixed rank case.
+Using random $(2,3)$-generation as a guide, one might expect (modulo a few small rank exceptions) that random $(r,s)$-generation holds for all finite simple groups, with $r,s$ independent of the rank of the group.
+In Section 5, we use topological generation to prove this fact for linear and unitary groups, hence strengthening results in \cite{liebeck2}.
+In work with collaborators \cite{burness} \cite{burness1}, this property is established for the remaining finite simple groups.

+In what follows, the rank of a finite unitary group $G(q)$ is defined to be its untwisted rank, which coincides with the rank of the ambient simple algebraic group $G$.
+Furthermore, the characteristic of $\mathbb{F}_q$ is assumed to be fixed.